mikebski/resume/resume-developer.md

 Selected Projects
 -----------------

+**2015 - Present: Selenium/Jenkins integration environment**

+Configured and maintained a Jenkins CI server that ran daily Selenium regression tests via a proprietary framework.
+Configured 8 different applications to run regression tests against DEV, MAINT, and 2 STG environments.
+Enhanced and maintained an application to generate a dashboard for Selenium test results.

-**2014-Present: Engineering Request Forms**
+**2014-2015: Engineering Request Forms**

 Implemented an internal web-based tool to facilitate communication between sales and engineering staff.
 Engineering required a workflow that would allow requests to be submitted, approved, designed and accepted.
 The workflow needed to be simple, web-based, and allow reporting on performance indicators.
 The application was written using Spring MVC and Spring Data running in a Tomcat container with a SQL Server repository.

-**2012-Present: Invarios**
+**2012-2015: Invarios**

 Participated in development and implementation of a customized ETL tool for enterprise Access Control systems.
 The Java tool was based on Pentaho's PDI application with custom steps that we developed.
 Plugins included a PDI step to transform images to a size and format appropriate for storage in Active Directory and a database update step that logged every change to a database record during an update for auditing reports.
 This software was implemented at several enterprise client sites and is a part of the company product portfolio.

-**2013-Present: Company Timesheets**
+**2013-2015: Company Timesheets**

 Designed and implemented a web-based timesheet system for the company.
 Implemented a timesheet system to allow all remote employees to enter timesheet data into our SharePoint site.
 This included a custom workflow to require management approval of time entries.
 Once time was approved by management, the data was then imported into a data warehouse and was available for import into the company ERP system.
-The SharePoint UI piece was written with JQuery/JQuery UI for the frontend and used SharePoint lists via the Javascript API for the data storage.
+The SharePoint UI piece was written with JQuery/JQuery UI for the front-end and used SharePoint lists via the Javascript API for the data storage.
 The imported data was stored in a SQL server and the front-end was a Spring Web MVC application in a Tomcat container using OrmLite for data access.

 **June 2015: Service Ticket Portal**